arnijohnsen/tcga-shiny/README.md

 ### Selecting genes, probes and axis variables
 Begin by selecing or searching for a gene by it name, in the "Search for gene" textbox.
 Once a gene has been selected, you can select a methylation probe linked to the selected genes, in "Search for probe".
+Each probe is annotated based on its position in the gene:

+- `(promoter)` indicates probes in TSS200 or 5'UTR regions
+- `(body ...)` indicates probes in gene body\*
+    - `(body_island)` indicates probes in gene body inside cpg islands
+    - `(body_shore)` indicates probes in gene body on cpg island shores
+    - `(body_none)` indicates probes in gene body outside cpg islands
+- `(enhancer)` indicates probes linked to enhancer regions
+- `(undefined)` indicates probes which fall in to no other category

+If a probe falls in to multiple categories, the categorical hierarchy is: promoter, enhancer, body, undefined

 Three numerical variables are available for plotting:

 - Copy number variation
 - Gene expression from RNA Sequencing
 - Methylation

 If methylation is selected as a plotting variable, a methylation probe must also be selected in "Search for probe".